Library Hours

 Museum Passes

 Cook Memorial Library is bringing free family passes to participating cultural institutions.
 Library patrons can check out the passes just like a book and gain entrance at no cost.
+County cards must pay for membership to access this service.
 Come in today and get your free admission to these fine museums:

 Children's Museum of Eastern Oregon